-ACCT 451 is designed to cover a selected group of advanced financial accounting topics.
-More than half of the course is devoted to the related topics of investments in equity securities, business combinations, and the preparation of consolidated financial statements.
-The remainder of the course covers the translation of foreign currency transactions, the translation of foreign currency financial statements, and accounting for not-for-profit organizations.
+This course covers a selected group of advanced financial accounting topics.
+More than half of the course addresses the related topics of investments in equity securities, business combinations, and the preparation of consolidated financial statements.
+The remainder of the course covers accounting for not-for-profit organizations, and the translation of foreign currency transactions financial statements.

-ACCT 451 is a is a three-credit option or elective in Athabasca University's Bachelor of Commerce degree program, as well as a required course in the University Certificate in Advanced Accounting.
-It meets the requirements of the newly unified Chartered Professional Accountants of Canada (CPA) with respect to an advanced financial accounting course.
+ACCT 451 is an option in Athabasca University’s Bachelor of Commerce degree program and a required course in the University Certificate in Accounting.
+It meets the requirements of the Chartered Professional Accountancy program (CPA-Canada) with respect to an advanced financial accounting course.